Pierre-François Percy

-Pierre-François Percy (28 October 1754 – 18 February 1825) was a French doctor and surgeon.
+Pierre-François Percy (28 October 1754 – 18 February 1825) was a French medical doctor and surgeon.

 He was surgeon-in-chief of Napoleon's Grande Armée during the Napoleonic campaigns in Germany and Poland, and present at the Battles of Jena and Friedland.

 Biography

 Pierre-François Percy, was born on 28 October 1754 in Montagney, Franche-Comté (now in Haute-Saône).
 His father, Claude Percy, was a surgeon in the village and had previously served as a surgeon in the French army.

 The house where Percy was born still features a plaque commemorating his achievements.

+In 1802, Percy married Rosalie-Claudine Wolff.
+He was 47 and she was 43.

 Percy died on 18 February 1825 and was buried at Père-Lachaise Cemetery in Paris.
 He had no children.

 Career

 After studying in Besançon, Percy was named surgeon-major of the Berry cavalry regiment in 1782.